tkn-tub/ns3-gym/doc/tutorial/source/getting-started.rst

   topology-read             uan                       virtual-net-device
   visualizer                wifi                      wimax

-Once the project has built you can say goodbye to your old friends, the ``ns-3-allinone`` scripts.
-You got what you needed from them and will now interact directly with Waf and we do it in the ``ns-3-dev`` directory, not in the ``ns-3-allinone`` directory.
-Go ahead and change into the ``ns-3-dev`` directory (or the directory for the appropriate release you downloaded.
+Once the project has built, you can stop working with the ``ns-3-allinone`` scripts.
+You got what you needed from them and will now interact directly with Waf and we do it in the |ns3| directory, not in the ``ns-3-allinone`` directory.
+Go ahead and change into the
+|ns3| directory (or the directory for the appropriate release  or
+development snapshot that you downloaded; e.g.

 ::